 only end-points are included in the set.
+Option c (combined lines) adds all LCMB's which use the stored lines.
 One exception to this logic was introduced for convenience:

 comp nodes do

 will add all faces described by the nodes in set nodes despite the fact that faces are made from nodes.